Managing teams: 5 ways to get from ‘good’ to ‘great’

 April 17, 2018

 An important skill that strategic managers need to master is the ability to weave human skills with business acumen to achieve team success.
 This week, our very own fearless leader Wesley Fredericks, provides practical tips on how to manage a team effectively and how to create a rewarding platform for people to develop, grow and deliver their very best.

 Complex.
 Challenging.
 Chaotic.
 These words may describe your current experience as a new, strategic manager.
 In many cases people who excel at their job are promoted to a management position without having the foggiest idea of what the role entails.
 And while managing a team has the potential to be exciting and rewarding, it also means you’ll be dealing with people, and people can sometimes be tricky.

 Volumes of books have been written on the subject of management, so the tips below are far from a comprehensive list or things you’ve never heard before.
 But these are the things I’m in the process of learning and wish I’d known a few years ago.

 Firstly, getting the right people in the right seats doing the right things is critical.
 A big part of getting this right is in your recruitment process.
 It can be tempting to fill a vacant position to alleviate pressure on yourself or others, but making the wrong hire can cause way more pain in the long run.
-When recruiting make sure you do the following:
+Use some strategic management skills; when recruiting make sure you do the following:

 Having the right people is one aspect of setting your team up for success, another critical component is to make sure that you are 100% sure about what you want from each person in your team and communicating a clear set of goals and expectations.
 People can’t succeed if they don’t know what they are aiming for.
 Once you’ve communicated the goals and expectations – touch base regularly to find out how they are doing and how you can help them achieve their goals.